russross/codegrinder/README.md

 `codegrinder/server.go`.
 The fields of that struct are the fields of the config file.

+For daycare nodes, you must also build the Docker images that will host the student code:

+    make -C $GOPATH/src/github.com/russross/codegrinder/containers amd64

+Or if you are running on a Raspberry Pi and need the ARM images:

+    make -C $GOPATH/src/github.com/russross/codegrinder/containers arm

-At this point, you should be able to run the server:
+At this point, you should be able to run the server.
+To run it with only the TA service, use:

     codegrinder -ta

+If you want a daycare running on the same node, use:

+    codegrinder -ta -daycare

 Leave it running in a terminal so you can watch the log output.